 Priority Action Summary Status Develop in conjunction with Council governance rules to define the meeting procedure regulations for Council in line with the requirements of the new Local Government Act Whilst the revised LGA did not proceed prior to the State Election, discussions have been held with Council with it determined to now proceed with a review of the existing Meeting Procedure Local Law (MPLL).
 This is now scheduled to occur in March 2019 with a revised MPLL likely to receive Council endorsement by June 2019.
-Produce and adopt the Annual Budget by 30 June 2019 in line with the new requirements of the Local Government Act Produce and adopt the Annual Budget by 30 Ine 2019-20 Budget Timetable has been prepared.
-Configuration of the 2019-20 Budget in Magiq has commenced and will be rolled out to users in January 2019.
+Produce and adopt the Annual Budget by 30 June 2019 in line with the new requirements of the Local Government Act Produce and adopt the Annual Budget by 30 The 2019-20 Budget Timetable has been prepared.
+June 2019 in line with the new requirements Configuration of the 2019-20 Budget in Magiq has configuration of the 2019-20 Budget in Magid has configuration of the Local Government Act